debbiect246/recipe-app/README.md

 * Heroku

 [heroku](https://www.heroku.com/)
-Heroku is a cloud platform that allows a developer to build, deliver, scale and monitor apps.
+is a cloud platform that allows a developer to build, deliver, scale and monitor apps.
 Heroku makes the experience of deploying an app relatively straightforward.

 * Chrome Developer Tools